eliaselhaddad/Fall-Detection-Model-Internship2/README.md

 Due to complications with python modules:
  - run for example:
-    - python -m src.processing.data_processor
+    - python -m src.processing.source_all_processor

 To process and predict sample data:
 - Place data in data/sample_raw
 - Use --use_sample tag
-    - python -m src.processing.data_processor --use_sample
+    - python -m src.processing.source_all_processor --use_sample
     - python -m src.processing.merge_csv_files --use_sample
     - python -m src.processing.prediction